conor-timmis/UIEssentials/README.md

 ## Usage

 Simply hover over any unit to see the enhanced tooltip with targeting information.
-No configuration needed.
+No configuration needed - realm name removal is automatically enabled.

-## Author

-Conor Timmis

 ## Version

+1.1.0

+## Changelog

+### 1.1.0 (23.11.2025)

+- Added realm name removal for party and raid frames
+- Merged functionality from RemoveRealmNames addon

-1.0.0
+### 1.0.0 (22.11.2025)

+- Initial release with tooltip targeting information